-Dr. Benjamin Goldstein is a senior scientist in the VP Research Group and a child-adolescent psychiatrist at the Centre for Addiction and Mental Health (CAMH).
-Dr. Goldstein holds the RBC Investments Chair in Children’s Mental Health and Developmental Psychopathology at CAMH, where he is director of the Centre for Youth Bipolar Disorder (CYBD).
+Dr. Benjamin Goldstein is the Scientific Director of the Centre for Youth Bipolar Disorder (CYBD) and a child-adolescent psychiatrist at the Centre for Addiction and Mental Health (CAMH).
+Dr. Goldstein additionally holds the RBC Investments Chair in Children’s Mental Health and Developmental Psychopathology at CAMH.

 He is also a professor of psychiatry and pharmacology at the University of Toronto and an adjunct professor of psychiatry at the University of Pittsburgh.
-An active educator, Dr. Goldstein serves as director of the clinician scientist program in the University of Toronto’s Department of Psychiatry.
+An active educator, Dr. Goldstein serves as the Director of the Clinician Scientist Program in the University of Toronto’s Department of Psychiatry.

 Dr. Goldstein completed his medical training at the University of Calgary, followed by residency training in general and child-adolescent psychiatry at the University of Toronto.
 He has authored over 230 scientific articles and has received national and international awards for his research, including the Royal-Mach-Gaensslen Prize, the Dr. Samarthji Lal Award from the Graham Boeckh Foundation, and the Colvin Prize for mood disorders research from the Brain & Behavior Research Foundation.